kjkwang/APIM-Gateway-Developer-Tools/README.md

 We highly recommened you to go through this link to get used to various terms and repos used in this Beta release.

-### Installation Guides on the Wiki
+### Installation Guide
-To Test Beta release Follow this step by step insllation guide and set up various Design Time and Run Time components.
-[Step By Step Installation Guide](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/wiki/Step-by-Step-installation-Guide)
+To Test Beta release follow this step by step installation guide and set up various Design Time and Run Time components [Step By Step Installation Guide](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/wiki/Step-by-Step-installation-Guide)

 ## Communication